Omni-Weather: A Unified Multimodal Model for Weather Radar Understanding and Generation

 \section{Conclusion}

 We introduce \modelname, a unified foundation model for weather generation and understanding.
 Through a shared backbone, it supports both generation and understanding tasks.
 This design allows the model to surpass task-specific baselines and enables reasoning analysis.
-The reasoning ability further enhances interpretability and improves the perceptual quality of radar sequences, highlighting the potential of \modelname as a generalist foundation model for future weather applications. \paragraph{Limitations.} First, \modelname cannot yet adapt to general-domain VAEs.
+The reasoning ability further enhances interpretability and improves the perceptual quality of radar sequences, highlighting the potential of \modelname as a generalist foundation model for future weather applications.
+Moreover, by coupling prediction with diagnostic explanations, \modelname offers a practical step toward event-level weather intelligence that is easier to audit and debug, rather than optimizing for metrics alone.
+We expect this unified formulation to facilitate broader multi-task transfer and more scalable evaluation protocols across heterogeneous meteorological modalities.

+\paragraph{Limitations.} First, \modelname cannot yet adapt to general-domain VAEs.
 Second, broader validation across diverse weather tasks, such as medium-range forecasting and typhoon track prediction, remains necessary.
+Third, reasoning traces may be imperfect and require stronger faithfulness guarantees (e.g., tighter alignment between textual rationales and generated/predicted fields).
 Addressing these limitations will be crucial for advancing foundation models toward more robust and universally applicable weather intelligence.